 pydub is a python library that provides a python api to the FFmpeg functionality.
 We need all this to convert MP3 files to WAV which will demonstrated in the next post.
 Here’s a link to some pydub API documentation.

-Step 8 – install Vosk
+Step 8 – Install Vosk

-Vosk is the project that provides the actual speech to text translation software.
+Vosk is the library that provides the actual speech to text translation software.
 You can read more about Vosk here.
 The installation is a bit more tedious than what we’ve done already so here goes.